tksh164/displayscope/README.md

 # Displayscope

-Displayscope enables to use the apps on **the out of sight screen** such as the display emulator, display dummy plugs and behind screens.
+Displayscope enables to use the apps on **the out of sight screen** such as the display emulators, display dummy plugs and behind screens.

 ## Use cases